 Sahra is a registered Psychologist and a member of the Australian Association of Psychologists Inc (AAPi) who enjoys the challenges of working with adolescents and young people.
 She has worked in youth mental health for a number of years, and provides a warm and encouraging safe space for young people to be themselves.
-Her background is in disability services, and she has extensive experience working with individuals with intellectual disabilities and Autism Spectrum Disorders, and their families.
+Her background is in disability services, and she has extensive experience working with individuals with intellectual disabilities who experience complex needs and comorbid diagnoses, and their families.

 Sahra provides holistic, individualised support to clients to help them overcome their everyday stressors and increase their sense of wellbeing and self-esteem.
-Sahra utilises a Cognitive-Behavioural Therapy approach, and incorporates other therapeutic models such as Acceptance and Commitment Therapy, Mindfulness, and Motivational Interviewing.
+Sahra flexibly tailors traditional Cognitive-Behavioural Therapy to the client, and incorporates other therapeutic modalities such as Acceptance and Commitment Therapy, Mindfulness, and Motivational Interviewing.

 Sahra’s interests include early intervention and adolescent mental health, anxiety management and stress reduction, post-traumatic stress and complex trauma, interpersonal and relationship difficulties, and women’s health and sexuality issues.

 Joanne is a registered Psychologist and an associate member of the Australian Psychology Society.
 Joanne has a keen interest in working with adolescents and adults with mood and anxiety disorders, eating disorders, substance use and dependence, interpersonal and relationship difficulties, and personality disorders.
 She has a warm, collaborative approach and is passionate about helping others so that they can achieve their full potential in life.